Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/AntonSlashcev/337_How To Review Game Builds Like a Pro.md

+---
+title: "How To Review Game Builds Like a Pro"
+---

 # How To Review Game Builds Like a Pro?

 **After reviewing more than 1,000 game builds I have prepared a framework for a Producer \ Creative Director \ Lead GD to review a build.**